-Add your keyword or related terms, (for example: the best blogging practices for bloggers), naturally throughout your text.
-Keyword stuffing isn’t best practice.
-Just add your keyword a few times within the body of your content and, if possible, within a sub heading.
+Add your keyword or related terms, (for example, the best blogging practices for bloggers), naturally throughout your text.
+Keyword stuffing isn’t the best practice.
+Just add your keyword a few times within the body of your content and, if possible, within a subheading.

 Come up with a click worthy blog post title